voteflux/flux/CONSTITUTION.md

 The canonical version of the constitution is stored in the repository at https://github.com/voteflux/flux/

-Clauses should be referred to by line number and most recent commit hash.m
+Clauses should be referred to by line number and most recent commit hash.

 ## Objective